 Presenting the information in a slowly and repetitive rhythm, stimulates the left brain hemisphere.
 An alert and intermittent rhythm based on images, trains the right brain hemisphere.
 The most important aspects in reaching success with Shichida Method are: short learning sessions, relaxed atmosphere, sharing positive emotions and a high speed presentation of the flashcards.

-What is the right moment for starting Shichida Method training for your Gifted Child?
+What is the right moment for starting Shichida Method training?

 Between ages 0 to 3, the right brain is in maximum usage.
-Starting with the age of 4 to 6, the child starts to use his left brain hemisphere more often.
+Starting with the age of 4 to 6, the child starts to use his left brain hemisphere.
 If we feed the baby`s brain with the proper information, he will develop a wide vision about learning and will be able to solve any complex situation later in life.
 This ability will be hard to be altered.
-In conclusion, the Shichida right brain training system should be started as soon as possible, when the child is only a few months old.
+In conclusion, the Shichida right brain training system should start as soon as possible, when the child is only a few months old.